Before you start any of the tutorials you must prepare your environment so that the right tools are installed. This page helps you to achieve this.

 - Git, Eclipse does include git support through EGit, but when it comes to git nothing really beats the good old command line.

-You can’t install Bndtools 4.0.0 from the Eclipse market place yet as it hasn’t been formally released, but you can install the Bndtools development snapshot directly from an update site using the instructions at:
+Alternatively you can install the Bndtools development snapshot directly from an update site using the instructions at:

 Whenever you see a text like